B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 <span style="color: yellow">Exceptions:</span>
 - Medical and Police helicopters can be used during operations
-- You run out of fuel above CNN and land to refuel
+- You run out of fuel above BNN and land to refuel
 - You are starving/thirsty and need to land urgently to buy food or water

 #### <a id="5.5.6"></a><span style="color: #0088CC">5.5.6 Boats</span>